 There is no charge to check out books.
 However, borrowers agree to pay return shipping for materials returned by mail and will be billed for replacement of material not returned to the library.

 To request a book or other non-audiovisual item, contact the library by calling 919-707-7880, (1-800-NC-LABOR) or e-mailing your request to firstname.lastname@example.org.
 You will need to pick up the material at the library (though the library may mail material to you in some cases).

 If the material you want to check out is currently checked out, you may request that we place a hold on the unavailable title so that we can contact you when it becomes available.

 To become a library patron, you must complete, sign and return a library loan agreement to the library before checking out any material.
 If you have not already completed an agreement, you may complete one when visiting the library.
-You also may fax a signed copy of the agreement to 919-707-7963, but please mail or deliver the original copy to the library.
-Please see the agreement for additional instructions on returning a completed copy.
+Please mail or deliver the original copy to the library.

 You may check out up to five items for a period of one month.
 Please contact the library if you wish to renew your loan period.